 Stable value funds are just what the name implies.
 The fund wants to keep your money safe (i.e. stable) so it makes use of very conservative investments.
-While you generally don’t have to worry about losing money, you won’t make much either.
-In my experience, stable funds average 1-2 percent growth per year.
+While you generally don’t have to worry about losing money, you won’t make much that way either.
+In my experience, stable funds average 1 to 2 percent growth per year.

-By comparison, some emerging-market and high-risk funds earn a 15, 20 or even 30 percent returns each year.
+By comparison, some emerging-market and high-risk funds earn a 15, 20 or even 30 percent return each year.
 However, to get those huge returns, the money is put in investments that may be just as likely to go bust as to boom.
-That risk scares away older investors, and rightly so, but most 20-somethings can handle the risk.
-If your investments take a nose dive, you likely have another 40 years in the workforce to make up the loss.
+That risk scares away older investors, and rightly so, but most 20-somethings can handle a little risk with some of their money.
+If your investments take a nosedive, you likely have 40 more years in the workforce to make up the loss.

-Still, I don’t recommend pouring all your money in high-risk funds.
+Still, I don’t recommend pouring all your money into high-risk funds.
 You need to have a balance of investments.
-To find out how to achieve that, check out this video for Stacy Johnson’s advice on how to invest your 401(k) money.
+To find out how to achieve that, check out: “5 Simple Ways to Invest Your Retirement Savings.”

-For this step, I’m not suggesting you need to map out your whole life.
-I’m not even saying you have to stick with your plans.
+For this step, I’m not suggesting you should map out your whole life.
+I’m not even saying you have to stick with any plans you create.
 You’re free to change them at any time.

 However, having an idea of where you want to go in life will make it easier for you to make smart decisions with your money.
 Then, you won’t end up at 40, eyeing your friend’s summer home and feeling sorry for yourself that you can’t buy one, too.